 Are there things in your life that bring shame and guilt?
-Whew, if you could see inside my closet you might close the page.
-Yes, there have been a lot of hard things in my past, but there have also been a great many hard things I’ve caused.
-Guilt and shame live just a bad day away in my mind, but God says Be still and Do not fear.
-Today you will see that God covers our shame and gives us a new life in Him.
+Mine too.
+There have been a lot of hard things that happened in my past, but there have also been many hard things I’ve caused.
+Guilt and shame live just a bad day away in my mind, but God says, “Be still and do not fear”.
+Today you will see that God covers our shame in the Bible and gives us new life in Him.

 - God literally spread Israel out far and wide in the lands.